TobiasSunderdiek/cartoon-gan/README.md

-# CartoonGAN - my try to implement it
+# CartoonGAN - my attempt to implement it

 Within this repo, I try to implement a cartoon GAN \[1\].